-This horse riding holiday in Spain winds its way through two Nature Reserves of unique natural beauty which gives the route its name: The Sierra Nevada, with its snowy peaks and mountainous landscape and the Tabernas Desert, the most important desert-like zone in Europe.
+This horseback riding trail vacation in Spain winds its way through two Nature Reserves of unique natural beauty which gives the route its name: The Sierra Nevada, with its snowy peaks and mountainous landscape and the Tabernas Desert, the most important desert-like zone in Europe.
 The route starts high up in the Sierra and makes its way down to the fertile slopes and valleys where olives, figs, almonds and even wine are produced.
-Then, suddenly, the unique topographical conditions render the route into a true, western movie style desert, of canyons and dry riverbeds where numerous spaghetti-westerns films have been made.
+Then, suddenly, the unique topographical conditions render the route into a true, western movie style desert of canyons and dry riverbeds, where numerous spaghetti-westerns films have been made.
 The expedition ends in Granada with the option to visit the Alhambra.
+Suitable for beginner and experienced horseback riders

 There are no reviews for this holiday at the moment

-Welcoming and introduction of the guide.
-Dinner and accommodation at the hotel Finca Los Llanos***.
+CAPILEIRA: Welcoming and introduction by the guide.
+Dinner and accommodation at the hotel Finca Los Llanos*** (or similar).

-Drive to the riding centre in Bubión (2 Km).
-Introduction of the horses.
-We will start by climbing up along bridle paths through the Blood Ravine to the track that leads us to Trevélez with views of the villages of the Poqueira and La Taha Valleys.
+BUBIÓN - TREVÉLEZ: Transfer to the riding centre in Bubión (2 Km away from Capileira).
+After an introduction of the horses, start by climbing up the GR7 path through the Blood Ravine, with views of the villages of the Poqueira Valley.
+Descend to the village of Pórtugos along bridle paths and climb again through oak woods to the track that leads to Trevélez and views of the villages of La Taha Valley.
 Picnic en route.
-During the ride there are some opportunities for gallops with a magnificent panoramic view of the Sierra Contraviesa and Lújar opposite us.
-Descend to Trevélez by a bridle path where we will arrive in time for some beers with tapas.
-There will be the opportunity to visit some of the ham drying houses of Trevélez, famous for its hams and considered the highest village in Spain at an altitude of 1,700m.
-Dinner and accommodation at the hotel La Fragua**.
-A five hours ride.
+During the ride there are some opportunities for gallops and a magnificent panoramic view of the Sierra Contraviesa and Lújar.
+Descend to Trevélez by a bridle path to arrive in time for a drink and tapas.
+Famous for its hams, Trevelez is considered the highest village in Spain at an altitude of 1700m.
+Dinner and accommodation at the hotel La Fragua ** (or similar).
+(5hrs riding)

-After crossing the bridge over the Trevélez river, we will start this route by a bridle path that climbs the left slope of the ravine, leaving behind the village from which it takes its name.
-Once again, we will enjoy the beauty of the sierras Contraviesa, Lújar and Gádor, this one already in the province of Almería.
-Descent along a more gentle path to Juviles, where we will have lunch.
-Descend to Tímar along a narrow path through the gorge.
-Then we will take the bridle path to the beautiful Hotel Alquería de Morayma**, close to Cádiar.
-We have descended over 1,000m in 5 hours.
-Dinner and accommodation at the hotel.
+TREVÉLEZ - CÁDIAR: After crossing the bridge over the Trevélez river, start the route by bridle path, climbing the left slope of the ravine and leaving the village from which it takes its name.
+Enjoy the beauty of the sierras Contraviesa, Lújar, and Gádor (in the province of Almería).
+Descend along a gentler path to Juviles for lunch.
+Descend to Tímar along a narrow path through the gorge to meet the bridle path leading to the Hotel Alquería de Morayma**, close to Cádiar.
+The trail decends over 1,000m in 5 hours.
+Dinner and accommodation at the hotel (or similar).
+(5hrs riding)

-OPTIONAL: For those who wish, it is possible to visit the Alhambra or enjoy a free relaxing bath at the Arab Hamman in Granada on this day but reservation is required beforehand, well in advance.
-Subject to availability.
+OPTIONAL: For those who wish, it is possible to visit the Alhambra or enjoy a relaxing soak at the Arab Hamman in Granada (reservation is required beforehand), Subject to availability.

 Please follow this link for a map of this itinerary: Tabernas Desert Route